Honors & Leadership Awards

 Cascadia places a high value on scholarship and rewards high academic achievement to students who distinguish themselves in the classroom each quarter.
 Students will receive an emailed electronic recognition for their quarterly academic honors achievement.
 To help slow the spread of the COVID-19 virus and keep you and our community healthy, the annual Honors Reception will not be held until further notice.

 Quarterly President's List

 Quarterly Faculty Honors List

 Students are awarded graduation honors based on the criteria below and recognized in the commencement ceremony program.
 For spring and summer graduates, the honors listed in the program are based upon their cumulative GPA as of the end of winter quarter because spring and summer grades are not yet available when graduation honors are determined.
 All students earning graduation honors will be given an honor cord to wear in the ceremony.
 Honors are posted on students’ transcripts at the same time their degrees or certificates are awarded and posted.
-Only Cascadia hours are used to calculate cumulative GPA for awarding graduation honors.
+Only Cascadia credits are used to calculate cumulative GPA for awarding graduation honors.